stevencombs/retrocombs.github.io/_posts/2014-04-14-problems-integrating-google-comments.md

 10. Click the Save template button at the top of the page.
 11. If no errors, open another tab in your browser and view a blog post.

 If you do receive an error, immediately undo (`⌘+Z`) and once again save your template.
 Try again in another location.
-Don't worry if things really go awry.
+Don't worry if things go awry.
 You have a backup of your template in a text file.
-You did preform steps 4 and 5…right?
+You did preform steps 4 and 5?
 Simply replace the botched up template with your pristine copy.

 <a href="http://2.bp.blogspot.com/-pXfpvpca2QY/UyNkOyEo_3I/AAAAAAABPyk/ctc1nFZ4i_o/s1600/Google++Comments+in+Blogger+Code+Snippet.png" /><img border="0" src="http://2.bp.blogspot.com/-pXfpvpca2QY/UyNkOyEo_3I/AAAAAAABPyk/ctc1nFZ4i_o/s1600/Google++Comments+in+Blogger+Code+Snippet.png" height="436" width="640" /></a>
 Click image for larger view.

-Wish I could be a bit more specific as to the location of the code snippet, but each custom template is a bit different.
-Hope that helps someone out there.
+I wish I could be a more specific as to the location of the code snippet, but each custom template is different.
+Hope this helps someone.
 If it does, drop a comment below.

 [1]: http://draft.blogger.com/
 [2]: http://brettterpstra.com/projects/nvalt/